shramikawale/jenkinsDocker/README.md

     docker build -t jenkins .
     docker images -a

-# After successfully build of Jenkins image and we are ready to run the docker compose file:
+# After successfully build of Jenkins image or we are ready to run the docker compose file:
     docker-compose up -d

 # Verify jenkins docker running or not.